 Work on service building structures vicinity equipment

-Sectioning and siding switches –(1) Sectioning and siding switches installed in the Traction system shall be operated only by such officials as are authorised to do so by the in charge of the Traction system.
+Sectioning and siding switches –(1) Sectioning and siding switches installed in the Traction system shall be operated only by such officials as are authorized to do so by the in-charge of the Traction system.